 I.Territorial internationalization of the region and SMEs as leverage for competitiveness and development;

 - creating international partnerships,

 Purpose of the project

-Due to the imperfection of market mechanisms, local and regional authorities must play a key role as entities supporting internationalization processes of SMEs, which will make it possible to overcome these imperfections and are oriented at creating conditions for long-term economic development.
+Due to the imperfection of market mechanisms, local and regional authorities must play a key role as entities supporting the internationalization processes of SMEs, which will make it possible to overcome these imperfections and are oriented at creating conditions for long-term economic development.

-Leverages of internationalization: relations of the structure, culture and history of the area, products
+Leverages of internationalization: relations of the structure, culture, and history of the area, products

 Key actors: local authorities, professional and economic associations, research centers, research centers, individual companies, business networks.

 Beneficiairies: SMEs, SME networks, cooperatives, research centers, large enterprises

 Taking into account the challenges that public entities have to face in support of internationalization (e.g. low efficiency of available public tools, support for short-term activities – participation in fairs, cooperation networks, sectoral support), it is possible to develop innovative tools within the project, including:

 - diversifying the approach to internationalization in the understanding of cities, region and other intermediate institutions,